 Having a sprained ankle is no fun, but in most cases, a few weeks of rest and pain medication will be enough to manage sprained ankle recovery.
 If you continue to have pain, weakness, or loss of range of motion, talk to your podiatrist.
 You may have a more serious injury that needs treatment.

 If you’d like to learn more about keeping your feet and ankles healthy, visit the rest of our site at Premier Podiatry.
 We can treat everything from Arthritis to Athlete’s Foot with the most advanced technologies.
-Contact us today to set up an appointment in our Clifton office and get back on your feet, healthier than ever.
+Contact us today to set up an appointment in Clifton, NJ or Wayne, NJ offices and get back on your feet, healthier than ever.